Home Pagan symbols Site search

 Waltham Cross Railway Station's Cross

-Since Waltham Cross Railway Station is not a place of Christian worship, why does 'Cross' feature in the name?
+Since Waltham Cross Railway Station was not specifically built for Christian worship, why does 'Cross' feature in the name?
 Can a cross be found there?

 Waltham Cross Station